-The Traction Control[®] system will allow your vehicle to make better use of available traction on slippery surfaces.
+The Traction Control® system will allow your vehicle to make better use of available traction on slippery surfaces while you are trying to accelerate or while your foot is on the accelerator pedal.
 The system is a driver aid which makes your vehicle easier to handle primarily on snow and ice covered roads.

-During Traction Control[®] operation you may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
+During Traction Control® operation you may hear an electric motor type of sound coming from the engine compartment and the engine will not "rev-up" when you push further on the accelerator.
 This is normal system behavior.

-If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction Control[®] system off.
+If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction Control system off.
 This may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.

-The traction control indicator flashes during a Traction Control[®] system event.
+The traction control indicator flashes during a Traction Control® system event.